draaliyu/newrepo/README.md

 ## Usage

 ## File Structure of the Project
-- 'milestone_2.py': This is the main Python script
+- 'milestone_2.py': This is the first Python script
+- 'milestone_3.py': This python script contain structured code, with additional functions
 - 'README.md': Documentation for the project

 ## License Information